A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Building Margulis systems of measures

 \section{Building Margulis systems of measures}

-In this section, we consider flow type diffeomorphisms whose strong foliations are both minimal.
+In this section, we consider flow-type diffeomorphisms whose {strong stable foliation is minimal}.
 To begin with, we follow Margulis' construction of a system of measures on the $cu$-leaves that are invariant under stable holonomies.
 We then deduce from this a {system} of $u$-conditionals that are quasi-invariant under center-stable holonomies.
-This proves Theorem~\ref{mainthm-conditionals}, except for the uniqueness of the Margulis $u$-system and the equality $D_u=\exp h_\top(f)$ that will be deduced in Section~\ref{s-dicho} from the analysis of MMEs.
+This will prove Theorem~\ref{mainthm-conditionals}.